Francisca-Heii/online-store-app/README.md

 <img width="150" height="220" src="documentation/readme-images/ffbe00.png">
 <img width="150" height="220" src="documentation/readme-images/ffffff.png"></p>

 #### Typography
-The site uses a variation of two different fonts that is Bitter, Lato, and Sans serif as a fallback font.
-It is important to always have a fallback back font when building applications.
-The reason is that, in a situation where the Bitter and Lato fonts fail to load for unknown reasons that is where the Sans serif backs up and render.
+The site uses a variation of **two different fonts that is Bitter, Lato, and Sans serif as a fallback font.** It is important to always have a fallback back font when building applications. **The reason is that,** in a situation where the Bitter and Lato fonts fail to load for unknown reasons that is where the Sans serif backs up and render.

 ##### icons
-The icons used are taken from Font Awesome.
-All icons that are used have functional purposes such as the hamburger menu for the mobile device and social media icons.
+The icons used are taken from **Font Awesome.** All icons that are used have functional purposes such as the hamburger menu for the mobile device and social media icons.

 #### Images
 The images used for the project are taken from [Pexels](https://www.pexels.com/) and [Home store](https://mandauefoam.ph/).
 The images are used for products, banners and, cart images.

-### WIREFRAMES
+### Wireframes
 **Post wireframes design changes:**
 While the project relied on these wireframes, there are some differences between the wireframes and the final product;
 * No spinner icon and background image triggered while Stripe payment is processing.
 * An "About Us" page with a contact form was added.